 Keep in mind that everyone’s experience can vary based on a few key factors.
 For example, two weed vaporizers set to the same temperature can sometimes produce a different type of vapor.
 Additionally, each strain contains different levels of terpenes and cannabinoids, which contribute to their smell, taste, and effects.
 These organic compounds volatilize at various temperatures and will alter the experience.

-Don’t worry, you won’t need to graduate weed college for this.
+Don’t worry; you won’t need to graduate weed college for this.
 Just use this guide and play around with different settings.
-See how they make you feel.
-Eventually, you will find the best temperature for you.

-THC, the main psychoactive ingredient in cannabis has a boiling point of 315° F. You don’t want to go much lower than 325° F, especially if you want to really feel something.
+THC, the main psychoactive ingredient in cannabis, has a boiling point of 315° F (157° C).
+You don’t want to go much lower than 325° F (163° C), especially if you want to really feel something.
 Low temps might appeal to you if you want the best flavor from your bud.
 It produces a fresh taste, with citrusy and/or piney undertones.

-This is a safe place to start while you’re still experimenting.
+This is a safe place to start while you’re still experimenting with marijuana or legal CBD cannabis.
 In this range, you still get plenty of terpenes, but now with more access to cannabinoids.
 The vapor is thicker and warmer.
 You’ll also taste more of the cannabinoids, which can give it a richer flavor.
 The warm vapor is satisfying for transitioning smokers.

 At these temperatures, many terpenes will be depleted fast.
 If you’re a real terp connoisseur, then you might want to reserve this range for the end of your sessions, for when you really want to blast off.
 This is the closest you can get to combustion without actually smoking, though it can still induce coughing.